Skip to main content

 Clothing can tell you a lot about someone.
 It's can be a way to convey emotions, attitudes, and personal style.
 Animals, however, typically don't express themselves through clothing... mostly because they don't usually wear clothes.
 These books are an ode to animals who break the norm and the excellent outfits they wear.

-By Sean E Avery
+By Sean E. Avery

 Newtown, NSW, Australia; London; Boston: Walker Books and Subsidaries, 2025.
 Picture Book.

 Frank has a lot of ideas.
 While sometimes they work out for him, often times they are a disaster.
-So when the penguin decides to add some color to the black and white landscape with a red hat, his fellow penguins are a little skeptical about creation.
+So when the penguin decides to add some color to the black and white landscape with a red hat, his fellow penguins are a little skeptical.
 Skepticism turns to outright fear when the hat seemingly gets one of the penguins eaten by a whale.
 Frank tries hats of various colors and styles but his penguin friends won't try any of them.
-This book about continuing to try despite obstacles in your way full of cute penguins will be loved by children young and elementary-aged.
+This book about continuing to try despite obstacles in your way, full of cute penguins will be loved by children young and elementary-aged.

 Hedgehogs Don't Wear Underwear